Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/0_cutoff/README.md

       1.4854
       quit
       ```
-     Save the energies in a 4 column file (Ecut, VBM, CBM, gap) and plot them versus the cutoff.
+     Save the energies in a 4 column file (Ecut, VBM, CBM, gap) called 'Gap_vs_Ecut.dat' and plot them versus the cutoff.
 How does the convergence compare with the value expected from the total energy run?
      ![Eigenvalues and gap vs kinetic energy cutoff](Ref/Gap_vs_Ecut.png?raw=true "Gap vs kinetic energy cutoff")
   6. ADVANCED USERS: The shell scripts 'run_ecut' and 'run_plots' in the 'Script' directory will do everything automatically from step 3 to 5 (explained using comments inside the script).
 They must run from the main 0_cutoff directory (or copied there).
 Inspect the PDFs that are created.
       ```